 Our Audit and Assurance Reviews will allow for more detailed scrutiny in areas where we believe there is a specific need to audit critical systems to ensure accurate and ethical recording or provide some external assurance over key processes in high risk areas.
 These reviews will also provide opportunities for HMICS to undertake short assignments to provide independent assurance over specific aspects of policing.

 We will publish concise reports for each of our Audit & Assurance Reviews, highlighting our findings and any recommendations.
-These Reviews will also inform our wider assessment of how well Police Scotland and the Authority have meet their obligations to secure best value and continuous improvement, which we will publish in our Annual Report.
+These Reviews will also inform our wider assessment of how well Police Scotland and the SPA have meet their obligations to secure best value and continuous improvement, which we will publish in our Annual Report.